PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 5 - Navigation

-Now that you have created your pages that will allow the user to authenticate, you will create the user's path.
+Now that you have created the pages that will allow a user to authenticate, you will create the user's path.

 That is to say, take the user from the `AuthPage` to the appropriate page after they have pressed one of the two buttons, so the `Register` button should bring up the `Register` page with the registration form and the `Login` button should bring up the `Login` page.